sausin/laravel-ovh/README.md

 The temporary url is relevant for private containers where files are not publicly accessible under normal conditions.
 This generates a temporary url with expiry (see details [here](https://github.com/laravel/framework/pull/20375) for usage).

 Note that this requires the container to have a proper header.
 The key in the header should match the `urlKey` specified in `filesystems.php`.
 For details on how to setup the header on your OVH container, see [here](https://docs.ovh.com/gb/en/public-cloud/share_an_object_via_a_temporary_url/#generate-the-key).
-Alternatively, you can use the commandline
+Alternatively, you can use the commandline (for version 4.x and above only)
 ```php
 php artisan ovh:create-temp-url-key "your-private-key-without-quotes"
 ```